Welcome to Greenviews

 Please note there are no ATMs in Port Barton.
-El Nido now has one ATM but this ATM is often not working and should not be relied on.
 The only working ATMs are in Puerto Princesa so if you need Philippine Pesos you are advised to take out cash in Manila or Puerto Princesa.
 Some places will cash dollars & Euros & pounds but outside Puerto Princesa the rate will be rather poor because resorts & restaurants etc have to cover their own exchange risks as they will not be reimbursed in Pesos until they make a trip to PPC to exchange them and that could be days or weeks.
 Travel cheques are of little or no use in Palawan.

 A few resorts, restaurants etc including Greenviews will accept credit card but will charge 5 or 6% usually but this may in fact be cheaper than the exchange loss suffered on converting foreign currencies.
 However, be aware that frequent signal problems in networks provided by Globe and Smart can result in credit card machines not working for a few hours and occasionally days.
 This is beyond the control of Greenviews or any other establishment and can cause considerable stress.